hkotek/hkotek.com/research.md

 Non-interrogative uses of *wh*-words
 ------------------------------------
-Aside from their canonical interrogative use, *wh*-words in many languages are used to express a variety of quantificational expressions.
+Aside from their canonical interrogative use, *wh*-words in many languages are used to express a variety of quantificational expressions, including free relatives, NPIs, wh-quantification, and free choice items.
 A key question is what syntactic and semantic strategies are employed to quantify over the alternatives introduced by wh-words.
 To answer this question, this project studies a number of non-interrogative *wh*-constructions through original elicitation on Chuj (Mayan; Guatemala) and Dharamsala Tibetan (India).

 submitted
 : Kotek, Hadas and Michael Yoshitaka Erlewine. [**Non-interrogative *wh*-constructions in Chuj**](Kotek-ChujPaper.pdf).
 Manuscript under review.